Polytoria/Docs/docs/objects/ui/GUI.md

 gui.Visible = true
 ```

-!!! warning "The Visible property will be automatically set to true when launching the game, it's recommended to only use this property in-studio."
+!!! warning "The Visible property will be automatically set to true when launching the client."